peltogle/es_boiler-plate/README.md

 **Solved issues will be checked off**
 - [ ] Library files and other important secondary files are missing.
 - [ ] Depending on pin setup the BMP280 or BNO055 modules may not work correctly.
-- [ ] Sea-level is hardcoded in and needs to be changed manually, will soon revert to my other APIs to fix this.
+- [ ] Some variables are hard-coded that should not be.
+I will be using one of my previous projects to fix this.

+### Fixing Regressions & Requesting Features
 If you happen to actually use this boiler-plate and want to report issues or make feature requests, please use GitHub's built in bug tracker.
+Keep in mind that there is more to this boiler-plate that has yet to be released due to the need for me to actually whip out a bunch of my Arduino based boards and testing this boiler-plate on them.